iamweswilson/iamweswilson-timeline/site/index.md

       At the time was the youngest VP in the bank.
 Regardless of the accomplishment, I quickly realized I was not cut out for banking.
-My job was to maintain a multi-million dollar commerical loan portfolio and find new business to loan money to.
+My job was to maintain a multi-million dollar commerical loan portfolio and find new businesses to loan money to.
 I was good at the maintaining, but not so much the sales part.
 I was much more interested in helping myself be an entrepreneur than someone else.
     title: Vice President of Commercial Banking